 CAMPING ON ST KILDA

 The only accommodation for visitors on St Kilda is a small campsite.
 Prior to booking your travel with us, we recommend that you book the campsite.
-To do this please contact National Trust for Scotland – Susan Bain or Angela MacKenzie 01463 732645 / email@example.com / firstname.lastname@example.org .
-We can contact NTS on your behalf if you prefer.
+To do this please contact National Trust for Scotland – Susan Bain or Morgan Souter 01463 732645 / firstname.lastname@example.org / email@example.com .
 Note that NTS limit the number of consecutive nights on St Kilda to 5.
 On most dates, NTS limit the number of people camping to 6.
-The camping site cost per night is £12 payable directly to the warden on St Kilda.
+The camping site cost is payable directly to the warden on St Kilda.

 Independent camping trips can be arranged by taking one way trips on any of our day trips to St Kilda.